MLS Cup 2021: Venue

-Providence Park in Portland, Oregon, the home venue of the Portland Timbers, hosted the MLS Cup final for the first time in its history.
+Providence Park in Portland, Oregon, the home venue of the Portland Timbers, hosted the MLS Cup final for the first time in its history because the Timbers had the best record remaining.
 It was built as a multi-purpose venue in 1926 and renovated in 2011 into a soccer-specific stadium for the Timbers' MLS debut; following an expansion completed in 2019, Providence Park holds 25,218 spectators.
 Prior to its renovations, the stadium had hosted the 1977 Soccer Bowl, the championship game of the original North American Soccer League, and several matches during the 1999 and 2003 editions of the FIFA Women's World Cup.
-The 2015 and 2018 NWSL Championships were also played at Providence Park, along with the 2021 NWSL Challenge Cup Championship.
+The 2015 and 2018 NWSL Championships were also played at Providence Park; the MLS Cup was the third tournament final to be played at the stadium in 2021, following the NWSL Challenge Cup in April and the Women's International Champions Cup in August.

 Tickets went on sale on December 7, beginning with season ticket holders who had renewed for the 2022 season and followed by other season ticket holders and the general public.
 The match was declared sold out within 20 minutes of the first release, with only general admission seating left available, amid an Amazon Web Services outage that affected SeatGeek, the league's ticket vendor.
 The Timbers Army, the club's largest supporters group, distributed 1,000 priority entry wristbrands for the general admission section the day before the MLS Cup final; a line began forming outside Providence Park several days before.
 By December 11, ticket prices on secondary and resale markets ranged from $550 to $2,500, with an average of $779.

 NYCFC were allocated five sections for away supporters as part of the league's distribution of tickets; the club announced plans to subsidize some tickets, pricing them at $10.
 The club also hosted an official viewing party for the MLS Cup final at the Hammerstein Ballroom in Manhattan.